Yukun4119/COMP7507_Visualization_2021/README.md

 ### Project objectives:

+Present the relationship between the data related to traffic accidents via modern visualization technologies.

 Extract spatiotemporal pattern of traffic accidents.

-Analyse the feature of traffic accidents and help government make better traffic regulations.
-Also, it can avoid some of accidents in advance.
+Analyse the feature of traffic accidents and suggest ways to avoid some of the accidents in advance.
+Also, it can help the government make better traffic regulations.

 ### Methodology:

-* Tableau
+* Tableau: Tableau Desktop can help us quickly build figures and uncover unanticipated insights.
+It is a powerful tool to achieve live data analytics and build interactive dashboards.
-* Third-party packages in Python
+* Third-party packages in Python: Python is a simple yet powerful development language.
+With the help of its rich third-party packages, we will build the figures we want.
-* React
-* Ant Design
-* Arcgis
+* React: The most popular front-end framework.
+We will use it to assemble our figures together and present them clearly.
+* Ant Design: Ant Design provides a set of high-quality React components out of the box.
+It will help make our presentations more varied.
+* Arcgis: A powerful geospatial data analysis and presentation tool.

 ### Data source

 * Special Traffic News (2nd Generation, Simplified Chinese)
   * data source: Public data provided by the Hong Kong government( https://data.gov.hk/en/)
-  * update every minutes
+  * update every minute
   * features: incident_number, incident_heading, incident_detail, location, direction, incident_status, near_landmark, ID, content.
 * Traffic Data of Strategic / Major Roads
   * data source: Public data provided by the Hong Kong government( https://data.gov.hk/en/)
-  * update every minutes
+  * update every minute
   * features:
     * Locations of Traffic Detectors
     * Traffic Speed, Volume and Road Occupancy (Raw Data)